lookit/ember-lookit-frameplayer/app/components/exp-lookit-images-audio/doc.rst

 ~~~~~~~~~~

 Webcam recording may be turned on or off; if on, stimuli are not displayed and audio is
 not started until recording begins.
-(Using the frame-specific `isRecording` property
+(Using the frame-specific ``doRecording`` property
 is good if you have a smallish number of test trials and prefer to have separate video
 clips for each.
 For reaction time trials or many short trials, you will likely want
 to use session recording instead - i.e. start the session recording before the first trial
-and end on the last trial - to avoid the short delays related to starting/stopping the video.)
+and end after the last trial - to avoid the short delays related to starting/stopping the video.)

 Display
 ~~~~~~~~~~